neevets/drew-docs/legal/privacy.md

 You may request access to or deletion of data associated with your Discord account or server by contacting us through the support server.

-We may require reasonable verification to confirm account or server ownership before processing such requests.
+We may require verification to confirm account or server ownership.

 ---

 ## 9) Policy Changes

-We may update this Privacy Policy periodically.
+Stane may update this Privacy Policy periodically.

 When changes occur, the "Last updated and effective" date will be revised.
 Continued use of Drew constitutes acceptance of the updated policy.